Nadino92/aws-s3-bruteforce/README.md

 The default is to use both. but you should only need it on the postfix, as that is how a majority of open buckets have been found.<br><br>
 You can modify the list of strings and the separators (e.g. ".", "-", and "_") in the constants.py file.

+# AWS Authentication
+AWS Authentication can be used via access and secret keys, as shown below.
+This allows you to identify if a bucket has public access disabled but authenticated access enabled.
+The bucket attribute 'authenticated_access' will be set to True if this is the case and it will be printed to the screen.
+./find_public_buckets.py -t 1 -s "dev" -ak "[ACCESS_KEY]" -sk "[SECRET_KEY]"

 # Use - List
 #Single threaded scan of a given company name<br>
 ./find_public_buckets.py -t 1 -s "This Company Name"